What Does Good Data Look Like? | Butterfly Data

 Six dimensions of data quality

-The Data Management Association (DAMA) — now the UK government's recommended best practice — defines six dimensions for assessing data quality.
-Together they provide a comprehensive picture of what good data looks like.
+DAMA — the UK government's recommended best practice — defines six dimensions for assessing data quality, together providing a comprehensive picture of what good data looks like.

 01